beaverusiv/r9-cli/src/assets/create-silverstripe/README.md

 ```

 This command will make an .sspak in the project root.
 SSPak requires your environment variables to run, so make sure all database-specific variables are set in .env file, and not just the PHP container.

+### Troubleshooting

+If you are having issues with Docker, you can refer to the [Room9 Docker page](https://room9nz.atlassian.net/wiki/spaces/RI/pages/388628481/Docker#Docker-Troubleshooting) for troubleshooting info.
+If you encounter an issue not mentioned on this page **add it**.